 Grant writing can involve a frustrating set of jargon — terms like goals, objectives, outcomes, outputs, and a great many more.
 Even if you’ve worked with these terms before, you may encounter definitions that vary by funder, with some foundations equating goals and objectives, and others setting a clear distinction.

 Surprisingly, there are industry standards for these terms, regardless of whether funders follow them.
-Let’s take a look at two of the most confusing: outputs and outcomes.
+Let’s take a look at two of the most confusing: outcomes versus outputs in grant writing.

 These two words sound like synonyms, but it’s important for grant writers to understand their differences.
 Confusing these two words will weaken your grant proposals; understanding them will strengthen your proposals.